-Stuart Island is in San Juan Islands region of Washington State.
-Located north of San Juan Island and west of Waldron Island.
-The 7.462-square-kilometer (2.881 sq mi) island is home to two communities of full and part-time residents, a state park, a one-room schoolhouse,
+Stuart Island is in the San Juan Islands of Washington State, north of San Juan Island and west of Waldron Island.
+The 2.8 sq mi (7.3 km2) island is somewhat isolated, as it is not served by ferry and there are almost no commercial services, but it is home to two communities of full and seasonal residents, a state park, and a one-room schoolhouse.

 Understand